Alfred Magill Randolph: Career

 When the Diocese of Southern Virginia was created in 1892, he became its first bishop and established his seat at Norfolk.
 Rt.
 Rev. Randolph believed strongly in education, including for African Americans and women, and became President of the Bishop Payne Divinity School in Petersburg, as well as President of the Boards of Trustees of St. Paul's Normal and Industrial School in Lawrenceville and of the Sweet Briar Institute in Amherst.

 Death and legacy

-Bishop Randolph died in Norfolk 1918, succeeded by his co-adjutor since 1906 Beverley D. Tucker.
+Bishop Randolph died at his home in Norfolk on April 6, 1918, succeeded by his co-adjutor since 1906 Beverley D. Tucker.
 Rt.
 Rev. Tucker also presided over the funeral service at St. Paul's Church in Norfolk, which included a Confederate honor guard.
-Bishop Randolph was interred at Hollywood Cemetery in Richmond.
 Former Maryland Confederate soldier and President of the House of Deputies Rev. Randolph H. McKim, who had succeeded Rev. Randolph at Alexandria's Christ Church delivered a eulogy at his other former parish, Emmanuel Church in Baltimore.